Artistic research (2017-...) by Ana Vujanovic and Marta Popivoda

 It is our new research project, where we investigate antifascist history of Yugoslavia and especially the role of women in that struggle, through landscape dramaturgy and essay film as our main artistic means.

-Two artworks on which we work right now within this research are: Resisting Landscapes (a documentary film) and Freedom Landscapes (a performative-cinematic installation).
+The artworks on which we have worked so far or right now within this research are: Resisting Landscapes (a documentary film), Freedom Landscapes (a performative-cinematic installation) and Bodyscapes #1: Woman in battle (video installation).

 a film by Marta Popivoda